iHeartRadio Music Awards 2018: Everything You Didn't See on TV

 Attention music lovers: The 2018 iHeartRadio Music Awards was a night to remember!

 Music as heard on iHeartRadio took center stage tonight at The Forum in Los Angeles, where Hailey Baldwin and DJ Khaled hosted.
-The fun-filled show brought together the biggest and brightest recording artists from every genre under one roof.
+The fun-filled show brought together the biggest and brightest recording artists from every genre under one roof for one sizzling night of music.

 The night's performance lineup included Camila Cabello, Cardi B, Ed Sheeran, Maroon 5, Charlie Puth and Eminem.